justiceb/BlueSerialization/README.md

 -  The first time that this script runs against your class, the following work will be performed:
 	- "SerializableData.clt" will be created and added to your class's private data
 		- This will be named "SerializableData" within your private data.
-		- Other items in your private data with this name will be forcibly rename.
+		- Other items in your private data with this name will be forcibly renamed.
 		- Please, never change this filename
 	- GetSerializableData.vi will be created and added
 	- SetSerializableData.vi will be created and added